-If you work at the bench, accurate pipetting is crucial — without accurate it your experiments would be non-reproducible, stock solutions inaccurate and assays would have such large errors that comparing them would be meaningless.
-But luckily, there’s no need to worry—your trusty, precision micro-pipettes take care of all that for you.
+If you work at the bench, accurate pipetting is crucial.
+Without accurate pipetting, your experiments wouldn’t be reproducible, your stock solutions would be inaccurate, and your assays would have such large errors that comparing them would be meaningless.
+But luckily, there’s no need to worry—your trusty, precision micropipettes take care of that for you.

 Or do they?